hughperkins/kgsgo-dataset-preprocessor/README.md

 used for the creation of this project is to be able to somewhat reproduce the experiments in the [Clark and Storkey paper](http://arxiv.org/abs/1412.3409), and also somewhat targetting the [Maddison et al paper](http://arxiv.org/abs/1412.6564).

+#Pre-requisites

+* python (tested with 2.7, but including lots of python3 compatibility headers, but gomill would need a bit of tweaking, if we want to run with full, real python 3)
+* internet connection
+* about 4GB disk space

 #Instructions

 These are written for linux.
 They may need some slight tweaking for Windows